To run this workshop, you need an AWS account, and a user identity with access to the following services:

 After completing the workshop, remember to complete the cleanup section to remove any unnecessary AWS resources.

-After you have your account identified, pick an AWS region to work in, such as
+After you have your account identified, make sure to work in the

 Also note your AWS account number.
 You find this in the console or by running